-After the DWH oil spill, the National Institute of Occupational Safety and Health (NIOSH) examined respiratory, cardiovascular and neurotoxicity endpoints following exposure to Corexit EC9500A via inhalation and dermal exposure routes in mice and rats.
+After the DWH oil spill, the National Institute for Occupational Safety and Health (NIOSH) examined respiratory, cardiovascular, and neurotoxicity endpoints following exposure to Corexit®

+EC9500A via inhalation and dermal exposure routes in mice and rats.
 Direct dermal or inhalation exposure may occur over brief periods in the field to workers who venture into spray areas before aerial or boat spray hit the water or to responders spraying dispersants from vessels, particularly if PPE is not worn correctly.
-Direct dermal exposure to Corexit EC9500A including the surfactant, DOSS, resulted in allergic contact sensitization in the OECD standardized Local Lymph Node Assay (EC3 = 0.4% and 3.9%, respectively) and Mouse Ear Swelling Test (Anderson et al., 2011).
-Acute inhalation exposure (27 mg/m, 5 hr) resulted in transient increases in heart rate and blood pressure (Krajnak et al., 2011), and changes in biomarkers of neural dysfunction (Sriram et al., 2011); however breathing rate, airway resistance, and lung inflammation were not altered in these rodent models (Roberts et al., 2011).
+Direct dermal exposure to Corexit® EC9500A, including the surfactant DOSS, resulted in allergic contact sensitization in the Organisation for Economic Co-operation and Development standardized Local Lymph Node Assay (EC3 = 0.4% and 3.9%, respectively) and Mouse Ear Swelling Test (Anderson et al., 2011).
+Acute inhalation exposure (27 mg/m, 5 hour) resulted in transient increases in heart rate and blood pressure (Krajnak et al., 2011) as well as changes in biomarkers of neural dysfunction (Sriram et al., 2011); however, breathing rate, airway resistance, and lung inflammation were not altered in these rodent models (Roberts et al., 2011).
 Repeated inhalation exposures at similar concentrations resulted in no significant long-term changes in cardiovascular or respiratory endpoints (Roberts et al., 2014).
-George et al. 2001 found gut microbial differences in Fischer rats following a 5 week daily oral exposure to Corexit 9527, Nigerian crude oil, and a Corexit 9527 Nigerian crude oil mixture (daily dose volume equal to 0.1% of body weight, 1:20 dilution of crude oil or a 1:50 dilution of Corexit 9527, or mixture, in peanut oil).
-No differences in body or organ weight were found across treatment and control groups and mutagenicity tests were negative.
+George et al. (2001) found gut microbial differences in Fischer rats following a 5-week daily oral exposure to Corexit® 9527, Nigerian crude oil, and a Corexit® 9527 Nigerian crude oil mixture (daily dose volume equal to 0.1% of body weight, 1:20 dilution of crude oil or a 1:50 dilution of Corexit® 9527, or mixture, in peanut oil).
+No differences in body or organ weight were found across treatment and control groups, and mutagenicity tests were negative.
 This study was described in detail in the previous 2005 NRC report (NRC, 2005).
-Limitations of this study include small sample size and unclear relevance of the doses and oral gavage exposure route to expected worst case doses and exposure routes for humans in field conditions during an oil spill response.
+Limitations of this study include small sample size and unclear relevance of the doses and oral gavage exposure route to expected worst-case doses and exposure routes for humans in field conditions during an oil spill response.

-When subsea dispersant use was authorized during DWH, the U.S. EPA Computational Toxicology Program performed rapid toxicity screening to determine which dispersants were least toxic to mysid shrimp and silverside minnow, as well as human cell lines (Judson et al. 2010).
-For human cell line studies, the LC50 (the concentration that is lethal to half of the cells in culture) for Corexit EC9500A (120 ppm) was lower than that for several other dispersants, but higher than the LC50 determined for another dispersant formulation, Dispersit SPC 1000 (Table 4.1).
-It should be noted that the concentrations reported in these studies (the HepG2 assay value of 100+ ppm) are at least 1 order of magnitude greater than expected field concentrations of dispersant alone (3-10 mg/L depending on application rates; see Chapter 3) and exposures in the field would be expected to be brief.
-Additional human cell-based studies have examined markers associated with human disease, e.g. oxidative stress, mitochondrial dysfunction (Bandele et al. 2012), and chromosomal aberrations in sperm whale skin fibroblasts (Wise et al. 2014).
-Some dispersant formulations have been evaluated for endocrine-related endpoints: The dispersants Nokomis 3-F4 and ZI-400 had weak estrogenic activity (Judson et al., 2010) and DOSS activated adipocyte (fat cell) differentiation and gene expression in mice, suggesting potential obesogenic activity (Temkin et al., 2016).
+When subsea dispersant use was authorized during DWH, the U.S. Environmental Protection Agency (EPA) Computational Toxicology Program performed rapid toxicity screening to determine which dispersants were least toxic to mysid shrimp and silverside minnow as well as to human cell lines (Judson et al., 2010).
+For human cell line studies, the LC50 (the concentration that is lethal to half of the cells in culture) for Corexit® EC9500A (120 parts per million [ppm]) was lower than that for several other dispersants but higher than the LC50 determined for another dispersant formulation, Dispersit SPC 1000 (see Table 4.1).
+It should be noted that the concentrations reported in these studies (the HepG2 assay value of 100+ ppm) are at least one order of magnitude greater than expected field concentrations of dispersant alone (3-10 mg/L depending on application rates; see Chapter 3), and exposures in the field would be expected to be brief.
+Additional human cellbased studies have examined markers associated with human disease: for example, oxidative stress, mitochondrial dysfunction (Bandele et al., 2012), and chromosomal aberrations in sperm whale skin fibroblasts (Wise et al., 2014).
+Some dispersant formulations have been evaluated for endocrinerelated endpoints: The dispersants Nokomis 3-F4 and ZI-400 had weak estrogenic activity (Judson et al., 2010), and DOSS activated adipocyte (fat cell) differentiation and gene expression in mice, suggesting potential obesogenic activity (Temkin et al., 2016).